LARGE ANIMAL VETERINARY PRACTICE IN THE TROPICS

 SCHOLARSHIP AND FUNDING IDEAS

 Want to study abroad but not sure if you can afford it?
 You are not alone!
-Whilst studying abroad gives you an appreciation for the world outside of your home country, grows your character and confidence, gives you great opportunities, may still worry about paying off student debt in the future.
-Thankfully there are a couple of options you can pursue that may make that trip of a lifetime a little bit more affordable.
+While studying abroad gives you an appreciation for the world outside of your home country, grows your character and confidence, and gives you great opportunities, many still worry about paying off student debt in the future.
+Thankfully, you can pursue a couple of options that may make that trip of a lifetime a little bit more affordable.